bellavg/aig-gen/baselines.md

 Baselines to test

 - Graph-RNN
-- DiGress
+- DiGress - Running - Untested
 - dig
-  - Graph-DF
+  - Graph-DF - Ready to train -
   - Graph-AF
   - GraphEBM
 - LayerDAG
-- GRAPHARM

   - SeaDAG and Circuit Transformer - done but not available for testing